rod4n4m1/sre-manifesto/docs/index.md

 * Software Engineers
 * Engineering managers

-And all managerial roles that are interested in understanding what a SRE does.
+And all managerial roles that are interested in understanding what an SRE does.

 ## End